Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Add a JEI category displaying Thaumcraft Matrix Stabilizers.
 - Replace the JEI category for the Botania Terrestrial Agglomeration Plate with an improved one from Botania CEu (Botania CEu).
 - Show the Runic Altar and Petal Apothecary catalysts in JEI (Botania CEu).
+- Increase performance when rendering items that use HammerLib's item color logic (Universal Tweaks).
+- Allow converting Dirt into Path blocks and Paths back into Dirt (Universal Tweaks).
+- Prevent placing Livingrock as a block after right clicking the Runic Altar with it in some situation (Botania CEu).
+- Prevent items dropped from the Runic Altar being able to enter other nearby Runic Alters (Botania CEu).
+- Fix TurboStitcher crash on some hardware (VintageFix).

 ## Text and Quest Updates: